ARTICLES OF PRACTICE (CHURCH POLITY)

 Section 4: Anointing—It is the practice of the church to anoint the sick with oil in the name of the Lord (Mark 6:13; Jms 5:13-16).

-Section 5: Pacifism—The founding fathers of the church did not believe in active participation in war by military service but did provide patriotic assistance to their country through alternate service.
+Section 5: Pacifism—The founders of the church did not believe in active participation in war by military service but did provide patriotic assistance to their country through alternate service.
 We continue to support those who conscientiously choose to serve their country in a non-violent manner.

 Article 11.
 Ministers